Chrisshen12/LHGEL/README.md

 # LHGEL
-Code of the paper: LHGEL: Large Heterogeneous Graph Ensemble Learning using Batch View Aggregation The camera-ready paper for ICDM 25 can be found at:
+Code of the paper: FAGEL: Fast and Accurate Graph Ensemble Learning using Staged Training and Diversified Sampling The camera-ready paper for ECML PKDD 2026 can be found at:

 ## Requirements